oracle-samples/ansible-collections/playbooks/STIG/README.md

 - ol8-playbook-stig.yml - Applies the remediation for STIG profile to the specified set of hosts.

 ## Considersations
 As part of the remediation activtity, there could be many modifications made to the target host.
-Hence, kindly review each tasks before preoceeding.
+Hence, kindly review each task before proceeding.
-Here are the exaples, to list a few:
+Here are the examples, to list a few:

 - DISA-STIG-OL08-00-010550 - Disables SSH root login.
 SSH session to the servers might give an "Access Denied" error.
 - DISA-STIG-OL08-00-010020 - Enables FIPS.
 Ensure to reboot the host for the FIPS to be enabled.
 Else, though the remediation is applied, the rule will still be marked as failed.